 Research is making a difference

-In recent years, research breakthroughs have tripled the life expectancy for advanced melanoma patients… We are making progress, but we need your support to help find a cure!
+In recent years, research breakthroughs have tripled the life expectancy for advanced melanoma patients… We are making progress, but we need your support.

 Each year, funds raised from Melanoma March support a research project of national significance:

 - More than $1,250,000 was raised in 2016 and 2017 to support ‘Big Data for Melanoma’, a project that will ultimately transform the way patients are treated by shining a research light on melanoma care.